vikramIde/restapp/README.md

 # restapp

-This is a simple app which demostrate the use to OAuth 2.0 with in #laravel with Android
+This is a simple app which demonstrate the use of OAuth 2.0 (laravel) and  Android